GRASSROOTS TIPS ON WRITING LETTERS TO THE EDITOR

 Fennimore Times: [email protected] (No word limit)

-Grant County Herald: Letter must be signed – therefore mail it to Fennimore Times, P.O.
+Grant County Herald: [email protected] or a signed letter mailed to Fennimore Times, P.O.
 Box 310, Lancaster, WI 53813 (No word limit)

 Mineral Point Democrat Tribune: [email protected]